Epilepsy & Seizures

 • As the status progresses, autonomic manifestations, including respiratory depression, predominate and may lead to death.

-• This condition occurs nearly exclusively in children with neurocognitive impairment and mainly in those with Lennox-Gastaut syndrome.
+• Tonic status epilepticus occurs mostly in children with neurocognitive impairment and mainly in those with Lennox-Gastaut syndrome.

-• Emergency treatment is anecdotal though newer antiepileptic drugs, such as lacosamide, appear promising.
+• Newer antiepileptic drugs, such as lacosamide, appear promising in this condition.

 Tonic status epilepticus.
 This variety is more frequent in children.
 The tonic spasms are repeated at a rate of four to twenty per hour and may progressively attenuate until no motor expression persists except recurrent superior conjugate deviation of the eyes.
 At this point, the attacks are usually recognized only if the EEG is monitored, but the autonomic phenomena continue and may even undergo progressive increase to terminate, during a period of relatively intact consciousness, in death from respiratory or cardiovascular failure (24).

-The ILAE proposal of 1989 refers to status epilepticus of Lennox-Gastaut syndrome as “frequent (stuporous states with myoclonias, tonic, and atonic seizures)” (11).
+The ILAE proposal of 1989 described status epilepticus in Lennox-Gastaut syndrome as “a frequent event, which might manifest as stuporous states with myoclonias, tonic, and atonic seizures” (11).
 The ILAE Task Force on classification classified tonic status epilepticus with other generalized types of status epilepticus (15) and gave the following description “Tonic status epilepticus most commonly occurs in patients with symptomatic generalized epilepsy but may occur in patients with idiopathic generalized epilepsy.
 In some of these patients, there appears to be an overlap of symptoms of idiopathic and symptomatic generalized epilepsy.
 Characteristically, when the patient is lying down, the neck is flexed, and the arms are flexed at the elbow and slightly elevated.
 The tonic spasms are brief and can continue at brief intervals for hours.
-In symptomatic generalized epilepsy the duration of the status epilepticus can be much longer” (16).
+In symptomatic generalized epilepsy, the duration of the status epilepticus can be much longer” (16).

-The new ILAE proposal and the ILAE position papers on seizures and classification have not dealt with status epilepticus (05; 19; 47).
-However, the ILAE Task Force on the Classification of Status Epilepticus has now published its report on “a definition and classification of status epilepticus” that encompasses all types of status epilepticus, and it takes into consideration current knowledge regarding its pathophysiology and the need to address clinical treatment decision making time points, as well as the conduct of epidemiologic and clinical studies (56).
+The most recent ILAE proposal and the ILAE position papers on seizures and classification have not dealt specifically with status epilepticus (05; 19; 47).
+However, the report of the ILAE Task Force on the Classification of Status Epilepticus takes into consideration current knowledge regarding its pathophysiology and the need to address clinical treatment decision-making time points, as well as the conduct of epidemiologic and clinical studies (56).
 Accordingly, “status epilepticus is a condition resulting either from the failure of the mechanisms responsible for seizure termination or from the initiation of mechanisms, which lead to abnormally prolonged seizures (after time point t1).
 It is a condition that can have long-term consequences (after time point t2), including neuronal death, neuronal injury, and alteration of neuronal networks, depending on the type and duration of seizures” (56).
-This definition is conceptual, with 2 operational dimensions: the first is the length of the seizure and the time point (t1) at which the seizure should be regarded as an “abnormally prolonged seizure.”
-The second time point (t2) is the time of ongoing seizure activity beyond which there is a risk of long-term consequences.
+This definition is conceptual, with two operational dimensions: the first is the length of the seizure and the time point (t1) at which the seizure should be regarded as an “abnormally prolonged seizure.”
+The second time point (t2) is the time of ongoing seizure activity beyond which there is a risk for long-term consequences.
 In the case of convulsive (tonic-clonic) status epilepticus, both time points are based on animal experiments and clinical research.
-This evidence is incomplete; furthermore, there is considerable variation, so these time points should be considered as the best estimates currently available.
-Data are not yet available for other forms of status epilepticus, but as knowledge and understanding increases, time points can be defined for specific forms of status epilepticus based on scientific evidence and incorporated into the definition, without changing the underlying concepts.
-This division into 2 time points has clear clinical implications: the time point of operational dimension 1 determines the time at which treatment should be considered or started, whereas the time point of operational dimension 2 determines how aggressively treatment should be implemented to prevent long-term consequences.
+This evidence is incomplete, so these time points should be considered as the best estimates currently available.
+Data are not yet available for other forms of status epilepticus, but as knowledge and understanding increases, time points can be defined for specific forms of status epilepticus based on scientific evidence and may be incorporated into the definition, without changing the underlying concepts.
+This division into two time points has clear clinical implications: time point 1 determines the time at which treatment should be considered or started, whereas time point 2 determines how aggressively treatment should be implemented to prevent long-term consequences.
 The time domain may vary considerably between different forms of status epilepticus.
-This new report provides no description or time points (t1 or t2) of tonic status epilepticus, which is simply classified among other types of status epilepticus with prominent motor features that occurs in Ohtahara, West, and Lennox-Gastaut syndrome (56).
+This report provides no specific description or time points (t1 or t2) of tonic status epilepticus, which is simply classified among other types of status epilepticus with prominent motor features, which might occur in Ohtahara, West, and Lennox-Gastaut syndromes (56).